MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 You can also give users a direct link to an application or resource by including your tenant information, for example `https://myapps.microsoft.com/signin/X/<application ID?tenantId=<your tenant ID>`.

+## Considerations for setting up federation

-## Setting up federation
+Setting up federation involves configuring both your Microsoft Entra tenant and the external organization's IdP.

-### Partner IdP requirements for federation
+### Partner IdP requirements

-When setting up SAML/WS-Fed IdP federations previously, the authentication URL domain had to match the target domain or be from an allowed IdP.
-However, we've removed these requirements and we no longer support an allowlist of IdPs.
-For new SAML/WS-Fed IdP federations, refer to [Step 1: Determine if the partner needs to update their DNS text records](#step-1-determine-if-the-partner-needs-to-update-their-dns-text-records).
+Depending on the partner's IdP, the partner might need to update their DNS records to enable federation with you.
+See [Step 1: Determine if the partner needs to update their DNS text records](#step-1-determine-if-the-partner-needs-to-update-their-dns-text-records).

+> [!NOTE]
+> We no longer support an allowlist of IdPs for new SAML/WS-Fed IdP federations.

 The Issuer URL in the SAML request sent by Microsoft Entra ID for external federations is now a tenanted endpoint, whereas previously it was a global endpoint.
 Existing federations with the global endpoint will continue to work.
 But for new federations, set the audience of the external SAML or WS-Fed IdP to a tenanted endpoint.
 See the [SAML 2.0 section](#required-saml-20-attributes-and-claims) and the [WS-Fed section](#required-ws-fed-attributes-and-claims) for required attributes and claims.